kb-dk/solr-and-snippets/README.md

 * the data is often in XML format
 * the snippet server functionalities are written in XSLT or Xquery or both
-* the snippets in JSON, HTML or XML
+* the snippets are returned in JSON, HTML or XML

 The Snippet Server has to support CRUD basic functionalities.
 The indexing is is currently SOLR and the snippet crud eXist